Graduate FAQs

 Should my recommenders submit their letters online, on paper, or both ways?

 The online application allows your recommenders to submit online recommendations.
 This is the preferred method.
-If your recommender submits their letter on paper, we cannot guarantee that it will be received and upload with your application in time for the graduate committee to review.
-Your recommenders will be contacted with requests and instructions only after you have submitted your application.
-Please do not have your recommenders submit their letters until after they have been contacted with instructions.
+If your recommender submits their letter on paper, we cannot guarantee that it will be received and uploaded to your application in time for the graduate committee to review.
+Please do not have your recommenders submit their letters until they have been contacted with instructions.

 I'm an international student.
 Should I submit my financial statement with my application?